 Once calculated, the formula rent for each home is adjusted annually by CPI+1%.
-This is still the case in 2023-24 even though the actual rent increase for many existing tenants will be limited to 7%.
-The formula rent is subject to a rent cap which sets a maximum ceiling on the social rent, the amounts of which have been published by the Department for Levelling Up, Housing and Communities and increased each year by CPI+1.5%.
+The formula rent is subject to a rent cap which sets a maximum ceiling on the social rent, the amounts of which have been published by the Department for Levelling Up, Housing and Communities and is increased each year by CPI+1.5%.
+CHS will check each year that no Formula rent exceeds this rent cap.